CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - The `if` statement evaluates to `true` and the statement on line 9 is not executed.

-- The `if` statement evaluates to `true` and it displays the string `Successfully created a table!`.
+- The `if` statement evaluates to `true` and it displays the string `Successfully created a table.`.

-- The `if` statement evaluates to `false` and it displays the string `Successfully created a table!`.
+- The `if` statement evaluates to `false` and it displays the string `Successfully created a table.`.

 /// type=SS, answer=[2]